Mechanical Engineering Major

 Northrop Grumman

-Favorite course: I think my favorite course so far has been ME 210 Engineering Dynamics.
+Favorite course: I think my favorite course was ME 210 Engineering Dynamics.
 What you use in the course is really relevant to engineering concepts that are used outside school.

 Engineering project/assignment you did that you’re most proud of: Definitely Hyperloop.
-Our team has been collaborating with IIT to create a levitation pod and 30 meter test track.
+The team collaborated with IIT to create a levitation pod and 30 meter test track.
 All this wouldn’t be possible without the help of the department and members within the organization.

 Internships you’ve held: Northrop Grumman